bloodyteabiscuts/bloodytea/README.md

-mike or tristan. i go by no pronouns, he/its for friends/followed
+mike or ameferryman, i go by no pronouns, he/its for friends/followed

 i lurk often near/in bakery, docks, or games at docks, dont be shy to say hi ok